 Glutamate is an important neurotransmitter that facilitates the communication between nerve cells, sending signals between neurons and enabling the brain to learn and form new memories.

 Too much glutamate, however, can damage the neurons.
-Additionally, some studies have found that women with depression and suicidal tendencies have overactive glutamate receptors.
+Additionally, some studies have found that women with

 In their previous work, Nasca and Prof. McEwen showed that treating rodents with LAC ameliorates brain dysfunction in an area called the medial amygdala — a brain region with key roles in emotional behavior and social interactions.